-1. What is a mental health conservatorship of the person?
+1. What is a mental health Conservatorship?

-A Conservatorship of the person is a protective relationship in which a person appointed by the Court to serve as Conservator acts in the best interests of a "gravely disabled" individual to ensure that basic needs for food, clothing and shelter are met and, if required, that the individual is receiving adequate medical care and treatment.
+A Conservatorship is a protective relationship in which a person is appointed by the Court to serve as Conservator.
+This person acts in the best interest of a "gravely disabled" individual to ensure that basic needs for food, clothing and shelter are met and, if required, that the individual is receiving adequate medical care and treatment.